- HanJin

 Mavic Pro

 After flying drones from the Phantom range, I found them to be extremely compact and light for their capabilities.
-But the Mavic Pro is a completely different animal when it comes to portability.
+But the Mavic Pro is a completely different animal when mention to portability.

 I was concerned that the drone’s small size could affect its in-air stability and/or image quality.
-Even with this nagging concern, I was pleasantly surprised at how compact the drone and controller were.
+Even with this nagging concern, We was pleasantly surprised at how compact the drone and controller were.

 Although the DJI Spark, Parrot Anafi and DJI Mavic Air all have improved on it in portability, the Mavic Pro was still the first 4K drone to feel like it could be carried around all day.